 This led him and Sam to join APS founder, Bill Tabone, on an investigation in Melbourne in 2015.
-Chris is returning in the autumn of 2017 for another investigation in Victoria as the special guest of the APS.
-(See much more on the dedicated website page to our Australia Associates.)
+Chris returned in the autumn of 2017 for another two investigations in Victoria as the special guest of the APS.
+See more about this on our Australian Paranormal Society page.

-I would class myself as level headed and where possible analyse things , but some things on investigations just can not be explained away.
+I would class myself as level headed and where possible analyse things.
+However, some things just cannot be explained away.

-With a few years of experience of attending investigations, I’d also say I’m the comedian of the team (but others will beg to differ).
+I’d also say I’m the comedian of the team – but others will beg to differ.

-I’ve been interested in the paranormal from an early age – my Mother being a physic medium and her Mother before her holding regular Séances and glass divination sessions by inviting guests round on a regular basis.
+I’ve been interested in the paranormal from an early age.
+My mother being a physic medium and her mother before her held regular séances and glass divination sessions by inviting guests round on a regular basis.

-Two of my favourite locations have been Sleap airfield due to our contact with a lost airman called Eric Young.
+One of my favourite locations is Sleap airfield due to our contact with a lost airman called Eric Young.
 He gave me his name and that’s when his story started to unfold and the whole room’s atmosphere changed.

 There’s more to the spirit world than we know and understand – another reason why I like to do what we do.

-My interest in the paranormal started around the age of ten when I witnessed my first sighting that I could not explain – a misty shape that changed direction and disappeared.
-This made me start thinking about what it actually was and so I started reading a variety of books about the unexplained.
+My interest in the paranormal started around the age of ten when I witnessed my first sighting that I could not explain.
+It was a misty shape that changed direction and disappeared.
+This made me start thinking about what it actually was.
+I started reading a variety of books about the unexplained.

-I attended the first ever Paranormal Friends investigation at St Mary’s Guildhall in Lincoln and have investigated several locations with the group since.
+I attended the first ever Paranormal Friends investigation at St Mary’s Guildhall in Lincoln.
+I’ve investigated several locations with the group since.
 Now I am delighted to be a member of the team.

-During an investigation my favourite techniques include some of the spiritual methods such as table tipping and glass divination but I also enjoy using the scientific equipment such as the Mel metre and K2 metre.
+During an investigation my favourite techniques include some of the spiritual methods such as table tipping and glass divination.
+I also enjoy using the scientific equipment such as the Mel metre and K2 metre.